Most lab directors and practice managers don't wake up one day and decide they need a revenue cycle consultant. It usually starts with a feeling.

 The right time to bring in outside help is before the problem is undeniable.
 By the time revenue loss is obvious enough that everyone agrees something is wrong, you've usually already lost months of recoverable revenue.

-If something in your numbers feels off, even if you can't point to exactly what, that instinct is usually right.
+If something in your numbers feels off, even if you can't put your finger on what, that instinct is usually right.
 The gap between what your systems are showing you and what's actually happening is almost always findable.
 The question is whether you find it now or later.

 If something in your numbers doesn't add up, get in touch.

-Brewer Data Solutions offers a Revenue Leakage Audit designed specifically for labs and complex healthcare billing environments.
+Brewer Data Solutions offers a Revenue Leakage Audit built for labs and complex healthcare billing environments.